University Maintenance Loan Payment Dates 2023/24: England, Scotland, Wales and NI

 Plan 2 loans are for English and Welsh students who started or attended uni any time after September 2012.
 Plan 4 loans are for Scottish students who started or attended uni any time after September 2012.
 So, if you are an English, Welsh or Scottish student applying for university this year you will have a Plan 2 or Plan 4 loan.

-Find out which plan you’re on here.
+Find out which plan you’re on with our guide to understanding student loan plans.

 Want to know more about student loans work in the UK?
 Check out everything you need to know here.